Aedes albopictus: Natural enemies

 Primarily, other mosquito larvae, flatworms, swimming beetles, fungi, ciliates, paramecia, protozoans which act as parasites, predatory copepods, and spiders are natural enemies of the larval stage of Asian tiger mosquitoes.

 Toxorhynchites larvae, a mosquito genus that does not suck blood, feeds upon other mosquito larvae and are often found with tiger mosquito larvae.
 Flatworms and small swimming beetles are considered natural predators.

 Fungi from the genus Coelomomyces (order Blastocladiales) develop inside the visceral cavity of mosquito larvae.
 The species Coelomomyces stegomyiae was first found on the Asian tiger mosquito.

 Paramecia, or ciliates, can also affect Ae. albopictus larvae, and the first detected species was Lambornella stegomyiae (Hymenostomatida: Tetrahymenidae).
 The virulence, mortality rate, and subsequent possibilities of Lambornella being implemented as a biological remedy to control Ae. albopictus, however, has conflicting views.

 Sporozoans of the genus Ascogregarina (Lecudinidae) infect the larval stage of mosquitoes.
 The species Ascogregarina taiwanensis was found in Asian tiger mosquitoes.
 When the adult mosquitoes emerge from their pupal case, they leave the infectious intermediary stage of parasites in the water and close off the infection cycle.
 Infected adults are generally smaller than non-infected adults and have an insignificantly higher mortality rate; therefore, food supply and larval density apparently play a role.
 In competitive situations, an infection with sporozoans can also reduce the biological fitness of other uninfected mosquitoes.
 However, the use of the parasites as an effective biological remedy to control mosquito populations is implausible because the host must reach the adult stage for the transmission of the parasites.

 Though they do not commonly occur in the natural habitats of Asian tiger mosquitoes, predatory copepods from the family Cyclopidae seem to willingly feed on them given the opportunity.
 Relatives of different genera could therefore present a possibility in the control of tiger mosquitoes.

 Predators of adult Ae. albopictus in Malaysia include various spider species.
 Up to 90% of the gathered spiders from rubber plantations and a cemetery fed upon Asian tiger mosquitoes.
 Whether the spiders would have an effect on the mosquito population is still unclear.
 Tiger mosquitoes were abundantly present despite the existence of the spiders.

 Distribution

 Climatic adaptations

 The Asian tiger mosquito originally came from Southeast Asia.
-In 1966, parts of Asia and the island worlds of India and the Pacific Ocean were denoted as the area of circulation for the Asian tiger mosquito.
+In 1966, parts of Asia and India and the Pacific Ocean were denoted as the area of circulation for the Asian tiger mosquito.
 Ae. albopictus as a native to tropical and subtropical regions with warm and humid climate, is active all year long; however, it has been adapting successfully to cooler, temperate regions, where they hibernate over winter.
 Eggs from strains in the temperate zones are more tolerant to the cold than ones from warmer regions.
 The species can even tolerate snow and temperatures under freezing.
 Adult tiger mosquitoes can survive throughout winter in suitable microhabitats.